thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 * **Member implementations** include any other non-`final` member.
 These are implicitly `@objc dynamic` and must match a member declared in the Objective-C header.
 Use these to implement the APIs declared in your headers.
-Swift will emit an error if these don't match your headers.
+Codira will emit an error if these don't match your headers.

 Notes:

 * We don't currently plan to support ObjC generics.

-* We should think about ObjC "direct" members, but that would probably require a way to spell this in Swift.
+* We should think about ObjC "direct" members, but that would probably require a way to spell this in Codira.

 ## `@_objc_non_lazy_realization`